• HOME

 • Museum, spa, outdoor pool, free private parking

-Casa Santo Domingo is arguably the number one place to stay in Antigua Guatemala!
-It is a luxurious 5-star hotel set inside a former 17th-century monastery (The Convent of Santo Domingo) with formidable galleries, museums, a spa, lush gardens, and a fine dining restaurant.
+Casa Santo Domingo is arguably the number one place to stay in Antigua, Guatemala!
+A luxurious 5-star hotel set inside a former 17th-century monastery (The Convent of Santo Domingo) with formidable galleries, museums, a spa, lush gardens, and a fine dining restaurant.

-If you’re looking for a hotel in Antigua with a spa, then Casa Santo Domingo won’t disappoint!
-They offer a variety of massages, plus jacuzzis, wet/dry saunas, dip pools, and body/facial treatments.
+If you’re looking for a hotel in Antigua with a spa, Casa Santo Domingo won’t disappoint!
+It offers a variety of massages, jacuzzis, wet/dry saunas, plunge pools, and body/facial treatments.

 Click here to book your luxurious stay at Casa Santo Domingo!